-abuse of the grammatical conventions in this silly language of ours.
 And if it is my award, then I should grant it.
 Anyway, I hope my late Monday night submission (actually it's becoming early Tuesday submission, it's very much into the AM) reminds the editors of my being alive, never mind the fact that I've seen the editors and the editors-in-training recently, although apparently I didn't make enough of an impression to convince them of my vitality.
 You know me, quiet, just blending in, never speaking out of turn, oh, I can't even write that with a straight face, let's talk about porn.

 Britney Spears is a gateway drug to kiddie porn.
 I have no idea who said this, I don't think it was me, but that's entirely possible.
 I found it written down on a piece of paper when I was cleaning my room.
 I write down funny things that are said or that occur to me all the time.
-So if you see me pause in the middle of a conversation (or while I'm walking down a hall-way) and write something down, I probably just heard or thought of something funny.
+So if you see me pause in the middle of a conversation (or while I'm walking down a hallway) and write something down, I probably just heard or thought of something funny.
 See, part of the problem of writing for mathNEWS is that I have to be in a particular mood to write the crap I do.
-So by writing funny things down I can either fake it, or remembering the random funny stuff that happens to me will put me in the proper mood.
+So by writing funny stuff that happens to me will put me in the proper mood.
 Hmm, speaking of faking it ...

 I was talking to a friend of mine I hadn't seen in a couple years, he's someone I have known forever (well, since I was 10, which is close enough) but hadn't talked to in a while 'cause he went travelling.
 Anyway, he told me this story about him and this girl he was seeing, and he was trying to tell me how all the feeling went out of their relationship, and then he told me that it got so bad that at one point they had sex and he faked it.
 I had to stop him.
 I told him he couldn't do that.
 He asked what I meant.
 Um, well, it's pretty obvious when a guy, um, you can't fake that sort of thing, unless you have some watered down yogurt or something, I don't know.
-He finally figured out what the hell I was saying and explained that he meant that he hadn't
+He finally figured out what the hell I was saying and explained that he meant that he hadn't been in the mood and he had faked it emotionally, this